RichardEssery/FSM2/README.md

 | fsat       | 4 * 0.5 | -      | Initial moisture content of soil layers as fractions of saturation |
 | Tsoil      | 4 * 285 | K      | Initial temperatures of soil layers                                |

-Soil temperature and moisture content are taken from the namelist and FSM is initialized in a snow-free state by default.
+Soil temperature and moisture content are taken from the namelist and FSM2 is initialized in a snow-free state by default.
 If a start file is named, it should be a text file containing initial values for each of the state variables in order:

 | Variable    |  Units             | Description |
 |-------------|--------------------|-------------|